Josiah-tan/DRCsimulator_test/README.md

 ## Installation:

 - git clone this repository
+- Install Processing from https://processing.org/download/ (if you don't have it)
+	- Make sure to keep track of where you install Processing because you will need it for method 2 (terminal)

 ## Usage:

-- In the command line change directory until this repository is the current directory
+- Before contiuing, make sure that this repository is the current directory

 ### Method 1 (GUI):